 Who's in this year's show?

-The 2019 series of I’m a Celebrity has all the makings of a classic.
-The celebs are already starting to arrive in Australia ahead of the show and fans are really excited by what the new series has in store.
+The 2020 series of I’m a Celebrity has all the makings of a classic.
+The celebs are already starting to arrive in Wales ahead of the show and fans are really excited by what the new series has in store.

-First of all, Ant McPartlin is back in the hot seat alongside co-host Declan Donnelly after missing last year’s series following a stint in rehab.
+First of all, Ant McPartlin is back in the hot seat alongside co-host Declan Donnelly after missing the series two years ago.

 30-day money back guarantee